Chart Pattern Research

 Summary

-Thanks to this research, we have proof chart patterns work.
+Thanks to this research, we have proof that chart patterns work.
 Each of these twelve reliable and profitable chart patterns has a greater than 80% chance of success with an average profit potential of 38% to 51%.

 Believe it or not, there are chart patterns with even better success and profitability track records.
 Also, I have discussed only the success rate of these patterns in bull markets, but what about bear markets?
 All the research is revealed in Tom Bulkowski’s Encyclopedia of Chart Patterns.
 Incredible detail and a visual listing of these patterns are available at ThePatternSite.com.